cityofaustin/open-data-manual/metadata.md

 **Public**

 #### ~~`Tags`~~  `Keywords`
-Tags (or keywords) help users discover your dataset; please include terms that would be used by technical and non-technical users.
+~~Tags (or keywords) help users discover your dataset; please include terms that would be used by technical and non-technical users.    ~~
-***Holly*** - use keywords.
-Tags, labels, etc. are used by proprietary software.
-**Purpose:** for use in search fields - how would this differ from the information in the description metadata?
-Not sure how to define this so the two are explicitly separate.
+**Purpose:**  Technical and plain language search terms not otherwise included in the description or title to assist users in locating the data of interest.
 **Granularity:** Character limit XXX
 **Public**